-A frozen bank account is about as serious as it gets for any company.
+A frozen company bank account is about as serious as it gets for any company.

 At this point, your company could still be viable, but without a bank account you will find it extremely difficult to trade.

 You won’t be able to access the money you need to pay suppliers and employees.
 The only option in the short term is to use your personal finances to make essential payments.